Italy, Germany, US seek Libya cease-fire after Egypt threat

 “If we stop the arrival of weapons, or strongly reduce them, we will be able to reduce the aggressiveness of the Libyan parties in this conflict,” Di Maio said.

-Egyptian President Abdel Fattah el-Sissi warned over the weekend that any attack on Sirte or the inland Jufra air base by Turkish-backed forces loyal to the U.N.-supported but weak government in Tripoli would amount to crossing a “red line.”
+Egyptian President Abdel-Fattah el-Sissi warned over the weekend that any attack on Sirte or the inland Jufra air base by Turkish-backed forces loyal to the U.N.-supported but weak government in Tripoli would amount to crossing a “red line.”

-He said Egypt could intervene militarily with the intention of protecting its western border with the oil-rich country, and of bringing stability — including establishing conditions for a cease-fire — to Libya.
+He said Egypt could intervene militarily with the intention of protecting its western border with the oil-rich country, and of bringing stability — including establishing conditions for a cease-fire.

+The Tripoli-based government dismissed el-Sissi’s comments as a “declaration of war” while authorities in the east welcomed his support.

-In a tweet Monday, the U.S. National Security Council called for Libya’s long-delayed political negotiation to resume.
+The U.S. National Security Council meanwhile called for the resumption of Libya’s long-delayed political negotiations.

-“The United States strongly opposes military escalation in #Libya — on all sides.
-We urge parties to commit to a ceasefire and resume negotiations immediately,” the tweet said.
+“The United States strongly opposes military escalation in Libya — on all sides.
+We urge parties to commit to a ceasefire and resume negotiations immediately,” it tweeted.

+U.S. Army Gen. Stephen Townsend, commander of the U.S. Africa Command, met Monday with Tripoli-based Prime Minister Fayez Sarraj in the Libyan capital, according to a statement from the U.N.-supported government.

+The meeting, which was attended by U.S. Ambassador to Libya Richard Norland and other Tripoli officials, discussed recent military developments, U.S. efforts to stabilize Libya and combatting militant groups, the statement said.
-Haas said the Egyptian threat indicated that a further escalation of the Libyan conflict was possible.

-“This makes it all the more urgent to agree on a cease-fire now,” he said.
+The German foreign minister said the Egyptian threat indicated that a further escalation was possible, making it “all the more urgent to agree on a cease-fire now.”

 Di Maio, for his part, said Italy was prepared to provide even more contributions to a naval and air mission to enforce the U.N. arms embargo on Libya, saying it will be crucial even after a cease-fire is signed.